about

 Mark was commissioned to design a monumental sculpture and 12 hanging lanterns for the New York Botanical Garden’s Georgia O’Keeffe exhibit (May 19-October 28, 2018).
 The 13-foot high sculpture of stainless steel was inspired by the Heliconia plant featured in O’Keeffe’s Hawaii painting series.
 The wooden lanterns on Garden Way evoke native Hawaiian plants: kukui (candlenut), ‘ulu (breadfruit), ipu (gourd), ‘awapuhi (ginger), ohi’a ‘ai (mountain apple), and hala (screwpine).

 The Honolulu Museum of Art’s year-long exhibit, “Hawai‘i in Design” featured his delicate wood pendant lamps.
 Honolulu magazine named him one of Hawaii’s hottest designers, and Disney’s Aulani resort on Oahu commissioned three playful sculptures of recycled materials.
-Mark Chai lamps highlight Vladimir Ossipoff’s Palehua cabin, celebrity Chef Ed Kenney’s restaurants Mahina & Sun’s and Kaimuki Superette, the corporate headquarters of both the American Savings Bank and the Office of Hawaiian Affairs, and the Pearlridge and Mililani branches of First Hawaiian Bank.
+Mark Chai lamps and sculptures highlight Vladimir Ossipoff’s Palehua cabin, restaurateur Roy Yamaguchi’s Woven restaurant in Tacoma, celebrity Chef Ed Kenney’s restaurant Mahina & Sun’s, the corporate headquarters of both the American Savings Bank and the Office of Hawaiian Affairs, and the Pearlridge and Mililani branches of First Hawaiian Bank.

 Mark’s art is his passion, his daily practice, and his meditation.